-Partner for Mental Health is committed to helping survivors of trauma and people experiencing mental health challenges build stable lives in their home communities.
+Partner for Mental Health is a private nonprofit organization committed to helping people experiencing mental health challenges build meaningful lives in their home communities.
 Our approach and values are recovery oriented and evidence-based.
 We believe diversity of staff, thought, approach, and experience provides the optimal environment for our success.
-Partner for Mental Health is an equal opportunity employer and prohibits discrimination and harassment of any type.
-We afford equal employment opportunities to employees and applicants, without regard to race, color, religion, gender, gender expression, sexual orientation, national origin, age, disability, or veteran status.
-We are a drug-free workplace.
-Individuals in long-term recovery from trauma, mental health challenges, or substance use disorder are encouraged to apply.
+Partner for Mental Health is an equal opportunity employer and prohibits discrimination and harassment of any type including on the basis of race, color, ethnicity, religion, gender, gender expression, sexual orientation, national origin, age, disability, or veteran status.

 - Belief in the inherent dignity of all human beings